 3. The Taliban reorganized in 2003, however their numbers in individual units was only in the 10's and in rare cases up to 20.
 This continued well beyond 2005 and the numbers of the units only increased after thousands of Afghans joined the Taliban for the revenge of their family members who were killed by indiscriminate American air bombings and drone attacks.
 Until today the Taliban do not walk together in groups of more than 20 due to the fact that they can easily become targets of US signature strikes.

 This movie is another desperate act by the US show it won the war and that the sacrifices were needed.
 This movie is another example of an incident which is completely misrepresented.
 It serves as an opportunistic tool to legitimize the unjustifiable war in the eyes of the general public.
-It is similar to the film 'The Hurt Locker,' which was based on an overly exaggerated account of those soldiers who were part of failed missions, including missions such as Blackhawk Down, where hundreds of American soldiers were killed in Mogadishu and in addition to two of their helicopters shot down and tens of their armored vehicles were destroyed.
+It is similar to the film 'The Hurt Locker,' which was based on an overly exaggerated account of those soldiers who were part of failed missions, including missions such as Blackhawk Down, where many American soldiers were killed in Mogadishu and in addition to two of their helicopters shot down and tens of their armored vehicles were destroyed.

 While this movie and more of its types will sell well in the US and the Western world, in order to justify its inhumane war, it will not change the reality of the war in which the US is bleeding to death and the anger and outrage it continues to evoke in the Muslim world.